 V: Where there any other people or celebrities you met that were memorable?

-S: Will Smith… Katy Perry… again it was the really nice people that stood out.
+S: Will Smith… Katy Perry… it was the really nice people that stand out.
 People like Olly Murs and Dermot O’Leary; not necessarily global mega-stars, but just super nice people.
 That’s what sticks in my mind.

 V: Oh, was that Doug?